openforis/sepal-doc/docs/source/team/contribute.rst

 .. figure:: ../_images/team/contribute/new_pr.png
     :alt: New pull request

 Select what is going to be pushed and where.

-If you've followed this article of the documentation, you have not created any branch in your fork.
+(If you've followed this article correctly, you have not created any branch in your fork.)

 On the left side, leave :code:`openforis/sepal-doc/master`.